 No, there is no such need.
 Yes, applications are not cheap to build and maintain, but we have an alternative too.
 Why not consider launching a Minimum Viable Product (MVP) before creating a new mobile app?
 With an MVP, you have a lower risk and you will not have to spend thousands of dollars to test your concept on the market.

-A Minimum Viable Product is that version of a new product which includes basic features of an application, which are enough to get validated learning about customers with the least effort.
+A Minimum Viable Product is a version of a new product which includes basic features of an application, which are enough to get validated learning about customers with the least effort.
 MVP can be an application with only the essential features, a landing page or a service that appears to be automated, but is manual behind the scene.

 MVP offers you a way to: